AidynJones/portfolio/technical.md

 ## Getting Elise's original semester tracker to work on the Kate server

-When we got put into the semester tracker project Elise gave us the files she had made in a attempt to make her own, I spent a class uploading these to Kate and creating a database which used the same layout she had on
+When we got put into the semester tracker project Elise gave us the files she had made in a attempt to make her own, I spent a class uploading these to Kate and creating a database which used the same layout she had on phpmyadmin.
+I only managed to get the front page working without any css applied to it, we used this in the beginning to get a feel for what the software should look and feel like(links and information shown).

 ## Composer